firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 ### Startup profiling Fenix

-Fenix has a [different way](https://firefox-source-docs.mozilla.org/mobile/android/geckoview/consumer/automation.html#reading-configuration-from-a-file) to specify environment variables:
+Fenix has a [different way](https://firefox-source-docs.mozilla.org/mobile/android/geckoview/consumer/automation.html#reading-configuration-from-a-file) to specify environment variables: it uses a yaml file.
+The filename depends on the bundle ID of your Fenix app.
+The instructions below assume you want to profile the Fenix Nightly app, with the bundle ID `org.mozilla.fenix.nightly`.

  1. Create a file with the name `org.mozilla.fenix.nightly-geckoview-config.yaml` on your desktop machine and content of the following form: